Fallen (2016 film): Casting

 On August 16, 2013, two main characters were announced by writer Lauren Kate on their website.
 Addison Timlin was cast as Lucinda "Luce" Price and Jeremy Irvine would play Daniel Grigori.
-On September 25, 2013 it was officially announced that Harrison Gilbertson would play Cameron "Cam" Briel, the third main character.
-On January 19, 2014 it was officially that Sianoa Smit-McPhee would play "Molly", the antagonist.
+On September 25, 2013, it was officially announced that Harrison Gilbertson would play Cameron "Cam" Briel, the third main character.
+On January 19, 2014, it was officially announced that Sianoa Smit-McPhee would play "Molly", the antagonist.

 Filming

 After the change of producers, the producers and the director Scott Hicks settled upon Hungary as the primary location for production.
 Tura Castle, stood in for the main enclosure that would conform to Sword & Cross, together with the castle Wenckheim-kastély (Szabadkígyós) also located in Hungary.
-Subsequent filming was set to commence in September, but was delayed until February 9, 2014 in Budapest.
+Subsequent filming was set to commence in September, but was delayed until February 9, 2014, in Budapest.
 There were five months of filming plus two extra weeks of voice recording between the end of July and August.